Biography

 Emi conducted research on historical musical instrument, Clavichord, and wrote a thesis “Jesuit missionaries and the clavichord in the Orient”, published by CLAVICHORD INTERNATIONAL.
 She gave speeches at Magnano Clavichord Symposium in Italy, and FIMTE (Festival Internacional de Música de Tecla Española) in Spain.

-She won the second prize award by her composition in Yamaha International Contest held in Kyoto, Japan.
+Emi won the second prize award by her composition in Yamaha International Contest held in Kyoto, Japan.
 She received Pipe organ diploma at the Conservatory at Enschede, Netherlands and nominated the Tubantia newspaper prize.

 She gave a monthly lunchtime organ concert in Tokyo and gives organ lectures at school.